 C.3d.7.
 Continuum of Care (CoC): The Continuum of Care is a community-wide program working towards ending homelessness.

 C.3d.8.
 All other HUD programs, including homeless programs: All other homeless and housing programs funded by the U.S. Department of Housing and Urban Development.
-This includes the McKinney Homeless program.

 C.3e.
 Department of Labor (DOL): Report all funds allocated to the CSBG Eligible Entity from U.S. Department of Labor using the following categories: